Linus Media Group: Allegations of hostile work environment

-Community Guidelines Strike
+2024—current: Community Guidelines violation and channel hiatuses

-In September 2024, Linus Tech Tips had its video De-Google Your Life – Part 2: Ad-Free YouTube!, the second part of a series on decreasing reliance on Google, removed for violating YouTube's Community Guidelines.
+In September 2024, Linus Tech Tips had its video "De-Google Your Life – Part 2: Ad-Free YouTube!", the second part of a series on decreasing reliance on Google, removed for violating YouTube's Community Guidelines.
 In the removed video, ad-blocking tools to avoid ads and tracking, alternatives to YouTube, and tools to watch YouTube's videos without ads were discussed.

-Linus Tech Tips later released a video stating that De-Google Your Life – Part 2: Ad-Free YouTube! was removed for "harmful or dangerous content", which applied to "content that violates YouTube's Terms of Service, or that encourages others to do", including "content that provide[d] instructions about how to download YouTube videos in an unauthorised manner".
-As this was their first Community Guidelines strike, the channel did not suffer any additional sanctions.
+Linus Tech Tips later released a video stating that the channel had been issued a 90-day Community Guidelines warning and that the video was removed for "harmful or dangerous content", which applied to "content that violates YouTube's Terms of Service, or that encourages others to do", including "content that provide[d] instructions about how to download YouTube videos in an unauthorised manner".
 Louis Rossmann criticised Google for punishing Linus Tech Tips for promoting tools and software that protect user privacy but hurt Google's business, and implied that the action might signal anti-competitive behavior by Google.